vefunder/protocol-research-review/articles/FluxFinance/Flux_ondo_report.md

 [Ondo Finance](https://ondo.finance/) is a blockchain services company that creates and manages institutional-grade financial products such as US Treasuries and money market funds, and builds DeFi protocols around those products.
 As for its constituent applications, Ondo seeks to develop decentralized, composable protocols and offer tailored services catering to organizations, DAOs, and high-net-worth individuals.
 The platform aims to bridge the gap between traditional finance (TradFi) and decentralized finance (DeFi) by onboarding real-world assets (RWAs) to DeFi.

+Ondo Finance was founded in 2021 by [Nathan Allman](https://www.linkedin.com/in/nathanlallman) and has so far raised $24 million from  investors that include Pantera Capital, Founders Fund, Coinbase Ventures, and Tiger Global.
+Team members have backgrounds in a variety of institutions and protocols like Goldman Sachs, Fortress, Bridgewater, and MakerDAO.

 ### Legal Structure